-According to the Food and Drug Administration (FDA), the accidental overdose of opioids has increased over the past decade.1 A multiyear study from Ontario, Canada, reports 251 deaths from Dilaudid (hydromorphone) due to oral and IV overdose.2 A West Virginia study reports 234 deaths from oral overdose of narcotics in 2006 alone.3 The Doctors Company claims database contains multiple cases of Dilaudid overdose resulting in morbidity and mortality.
+The accidental overdose of opioids increased from the early 2000s, escalating to nearly 50,000 opioid-related deaths in 2018.1 Some of these overdoses are iatrogenic.
+A multiyear study from Ontario, Canada, reports 251 deaths specifically from Dilaudid (HYDROmorphone) due to oral and IV overdose.2 The Doctors Company claims database contains multiple cases of Dilaudid overdose resulting in morbidity and mortality.

-Alcohol, other opioids, and central nervous system depressants (sedative-hypnotics) can potentiate the respiratory depressant effects of Dilaudid.6 Seventy-seven percent of morbidity due to opiates occurs in the first postoperative day.
-Additional risk factors are patients over age 65 and comorbidities such as chronic obstructive pulmonary disease (COPD), kidney disease, congestive heart failure, and sleep apnea.7
+Alcohol, other opioids, and central nervous system depressants (sedative-hypnotics) can potentiate the respiratory depressant effects of Dilaudid.
+Seventy-seven percent of morbidity due to opioids occurs in the first postoperative day.
+Additional risk factors include patients who are over age 65 and those with comorbidities such as chronic obstructive pulmonary disease (COPD), kidney disease, congestive heart failure, and sleep apnea.6

-The following cases from The Doctors Company closed claim file will illustrate these points:
+The following cases from The Doctors Company closed claims files illustrate these points:

-The Institute for Safe Medication Practices (ISMP) has compiled recommendations to help reduce patient harm from narcotics:
+The Institute for Safe Medication Practices has compiled recommendations to help reduce patient harm from Dilaudid.
+We have added a few recommendations of our own:

-In an effort to minimize narcotic-related respiratory depression, one large hospital group simplified narcotic administration by removing meperidine/promethazine from the hospital formulary and choosing Dilaudid as the analgesic of choice but with rigorous controls.
-Hospital regulations now require an automatic advisory that the recommended Dilaudid dose is 0.2–0.5 mg IV whenever Dilaudid is ordered, a maximum dispensing limit of 1 mg per dose, reassessment of respiratory and pain status 15–30 minutes after a Dilaudid dose, and a focused education program for physicians and nurses emphasizing the relative Dilaudid-to-morphine ratio of 7:1.
-[Seton Medical Center, Austin, Texas; Department of Patient Safety written memo, March 2009]
+To minimize narcotic-related respiratory depression, one large hospital group simplified narcotic administration by removing meperidine/promethazine from the hospital formulary and making Dilaudid the analgesic of choice but with rigorous controls.
+Hospital regulations now require an automatic advisory that the recommended Dilaudid dose is 0.2–0.5 mg IV whenever Dilaudid is ordered, a maximum dispensing limit of 1 mg per dose, reassessment of respiratory and pain status 15 to 30 minutes after a Dilaudid dose, and a focused education program for physicians and nurses emphasizing the relative Dilaudid-to-morphine ratio of 7:1.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.